 Venus, our nearby “sister” planet, beckons today as a compelling target for exploration that may connect the objects in our own solar system to those discovered around nearby stars (called exoplanets).
 Building, but incomplete, evidence suggests that Venus may have harbored oceans as recently as 1 billion years ago, yet today is uninhabitable.
 Thus, Venus may offer glimpses of Earth’s distant past, while holding insights into our own planet’s environmental destiny.

 Venus and its massive, chemically complex atmosphere, extremely hot surface (860°F or 460°C), and mysterious mountainous regions entice us to return to this planet to unravel its untold secrets.
-Future missions of exploration to Venus will connect Earth and Mars to our sister world and arm scientists with perspectives needed to understand how ocean-bearing planets evolve, potentially fostering life.
+DAVINCI and VERITAS, NASA's future missions to Venus, will connect Earth and Mars to our sister world and arm scientists with perspectives needed to understand how ocean-bearing planets evolve, potentially fostering life.

 Because Venus is hot enough to melt lead (instead of mud puddles, Venus would have lead puddles), and its atmospheric pressure can crush a nuclear-powered submarine, planning for a future mission to this planet has its challenges.
 Scientists and engineers have to think carefully about which types of space vehicles to send (airborne versus rover versus orbiter), as each type needs to fulfill specific requirements if the probe is to survive.